Sacus1/com.unity.multiplayer.docs/docs/advanced-topics/message-system/serverrpc.md

 The above example uses the default [ServerRpc] attribute settings which only allows a client owner (client that owns `NetworkObject` associated with the `NetworkBehaviour` containing the `ServerRpc` method) invocation rights.
 Any client that is not the owner will not be allowed to invoke the `ServerRpc`.

 ## ServerRpc Ownership And ServerRpcParams
-There are times where you might want any client to have `SeverRpc` invocation rights.
+There are times where you might want any client to have `ServerRpc` invocation rights.
 You can easily accomplish this by setting the `ServerRpc` attribute's `RequireOwnership` parameter to false like in the example below:
 ```csharp
 [ServerRpc(RequireOwnership = false)]
 public void MyGlobalServerRpc(ServerRpcParams serverRpcParams = default)